Ktor 3.3.2 Help

 To make use of this, follow the steps below:

-1. Create a new directory under src called "test" and a subdirectory called "kotlin".
+1. Create a new subdirectory under src called test/kotlin.

 class ApplicationTest { @Test fun testRoot() = testApplication { application { module() } val response = client.get("/") assertEquals(HttpStatusCode.OK, response.status) assertEquals("Hello World!", response.bodyAsText()) } }